jesse adams stein

 In 2019 I initiated the UTS Design Studies collaborative project, Repair-Design (with A/Prof Alexandra Crosby).

-I am a regular commentator on the ‘right to repair’, skilled trades, hi-vis and industry policy reform in Australia.
+I am a regular commentator on the ‘right to repair’, skilled trades, vocational training and industry policy reform in Australia.

 NB: This is not an official UTS page.